-Many cold emails and cover letters (i.e. those sent to people you don’t know asking for a meeting or an interview) are not even read by the recipient; the email subject line doesn’t resonate, or the content is too dense, boring, irrelevant or seemingly pointless to engage the reader.
-Clients who have applied the following 10 rules, however, have seen big improvements in their email response rates.
+Many job-search cold emails and cover letters that ask for a meeting or an interview are not even read by the recipient.
+The email subject line doesn’t resonate, or the content is too dense or irrelevant to the reader.
+Clients who have applied the following nine rules, however, have seen big improvements in their email response rates.

 Rule #1: Make your letter easily “scannable”

 People are usually too busy to take the time to read through a long, dense email.
 Don’t model your email after what you learned in your Classic Literature class.
 The approach for business writing is to make your email a quick, easy read by applying these formatting techniques: